ningacoding/rn-gsignin/docs/docs/setting-up/get-config-file.md

 # Obtaining configuration information

-Please note that you **do not** need firebase to configure Google Sign In.
+Please note that you **do not** need Firebase to configure Google Sign In.
 However, if you use Firebase, it's a little easier to set up the sign in experience because Firebase gives you one file to download and put into your project.

 If you're using Expo EAS and Firebase, read [credentials docs](https://docs.expo.dev/app-signing/managed-credentials/#inspecting-credentials-configuration) to learn how to obtain information for [step 2 of the firebase setup](#2-enter-required-information-and-download-the-config-file).